bartop-io/bartop/README.md

 `npm run database`

 The default database, named `test`, is reserved for running the integration tests.
 Using this as your development database will have pretty unfortunate consequences, so you will want to create a new one.
 To create a new database use the [RethinkDB dashboard](http://localhost:8080/#tables) (while the database is running).
 Click on `+ Add Database` and enter your desired development database name.
 Make sure the name of this database matches the BARTOP_DB_NAME variable in your `.env` file.
+This dashboard is also useful for exploring your data.

 #### Run the server locally
 First, make sure the database is running.
 Then, start the API server:
 `npm start`
 The API will be available for requests at http://localhost:3001 (if you set BARTOP_API_PORT to 3001 in your `.env` file, which is recommended).
 Requests to the API in development do not need to be authorized.
 For testing and production, the API requires authentication/authorization using JSON Web Tokens.

+**NOTE** Starting the API in development mode will automatically configure the database to assist with client development.
+The first time the server is started with a fresh database, it will create the following tables:
+- `users`
+- `drinks`
+- `catalogs`
+- `menus`
+- `sessions`
+- `orders`

+and will seed the `drinks` table with sample drink objects.

 ##### Explore the v1 REST API
 The REST API is available under the route `/api/v1`.
 Use a tool like [Postman](https://www.getpostman.com/apps) to test different endpoints.
 Documentation coming soon...